IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 States have an obligation to address stereotypes and prejudices against men and boys that are an obstacle to the enjoyment of their rights.[^27] [^29] States must takes steps to eliminate prejudices, custom, or practice "that perpetuate the notion of inferiority or superiority of either of the sexes".[^28]

 Logically this includes the idea that men's rights are less important than women's rights.

+##### Conditions which cause or perpetuate discrimination
+States are also required to "take affirmative action in order to diminish or eliminate conditions which cause or help to perpetuate discrimination" against men.
+If there are conditions that impair men's enjoyment of their rights, States should act to correct those conditions.
+This may mean that, for a limited time, in specific matters, men may receive preferential treatment to correct for discrimination in fact.[^50]

 ##### Ensure traditional or cultural attitudes are not used as justifications to violate men's rights